ragieai/ragie-typescript-ref-app/README.md

 ## Intent

-This is an example project to demonstrate the features of ragie.ai's [typescript client](https://www.npmjs.com/package/ragie).
-It may also be used to add documents to your ragie.ai tenant and test retrieving results.
+This is an example project to demonstrate the features of ragie.ai's [typescript SDK](https://www.npmjs.com/package/ragie).
+It may also be used to add data to your ragie.ai account and test various features.

 ## Getting Started